-Structured Masters Research Topics
+Masters Research Topics

 Applications Open

-The AIMS Structured Masters Program is a 3-Semester program that has the third semester strictly dedicated to research works to be done by our students with supervision from lecturers/researchers worldwide.
+The AIMS Structured Masters Program is a three-semester program that has the third semester strictly dedicated to research works to be done by our students with supervision from lecturers/researchers worldwide.
 Applications are open to lecturers and other expert researchers to suggest topics from different fields in the mathematical sciences.
 These topics may come from Pure Mathematics, Applied Mathematics, Statistics, Machine Learning, Physics, Climate Science, etc.

-The project should allow them to learn about research processes and structures as they work on a more open-ended problem.
-For most of our Master’s students, this will be their first experience with regards to undertaking a research project within a short time frame of 8 weeks.
+The suggested project should allow students to learn about research processes and structures as they work on a more open-ended problem.
+For most of our Master’s students, this will be their first experience with regard to undertaking a research project within a short time frame of 8 weeks.
 For this reason, students will mainly be expected to show evidence of independent work on a mathematical problem and not precisely work that will be meant for publication.
 Topics are welcome from all areas of the mathematical sciences.

 We will be excited to have local and international supervisors, as supervision will take a hybrid format (online/in-person).
 Our tutors will also be available here at the Centre to give additional in-person support.
 If Interested in supervising a number of students or will be available to visit in person, kindly get in touch via our information desk to discuss whether you can be flown in for in-person supervision.